 Honoring the Source

-Overview of cultural and historical context in West African Dance
+in West African Dance

 The traditional dances I share in class are coming from the Western region of the African continent, in an area known today as the country of Guinea.
 The capital of Guinea is Conakry and the country is bordered by Senegal, Guinea Bissau, Sierra Leone, Mali, Liberia, Ivory Coast, and the Atlantic Ocean.

 In 1958, the people of Guinea voted for independence from French governance which had long colonized the region.
 Newly independent, they elected Ahmed Sekou Toure as their first president.
 Toure held competitions to call together the most talented dance and drum artists from villages all over the country, representing many different ethnic backgrounds.
-They came together in the capital city of Conakry to form the first national dance and drum company to represent the country, Les Ballet Africains de la Republique du Guinea
+They came together in the capital city of Conakry to form the first national dance and drum company to represent the country, Les Ballet Africains de la Republique du Guinea.

 One of my most influential teachers, Youssouf Koumbassa was a principal dancer in another of Guinea's early national dance companies, Ballets Djoliba.
 Since the 1960's Youssouf and many more dance and drum artists from Guinea's original companies have been traveling, teaching, and finding homes on every continent, thus building a large international community devoted to the study of West African dance and drumming in the tradition of the peoples of Guinea.